pkhuong/pkhuong.github.io/source/_posts/2021-08-01-slitter-a-less-footgunny-slab-allocator.markdown

 heap, but that data is much more useful when broken down by struct type or program module.

-[^type-stable]: In fact, Slitter actively worsens external fragmentation to guarantee type-stable allocations, and thus control the blast radius of use-after-free and double-free.
+[^type-stable]: In fact, Slitter actively worsens external fragmentation to guarantee type-stable allocations, and thus control the blast radius of use-after-frees and double-frees.

 Most allocators try to avoid accessing the metadata associated with allocations.
 In fact, that's often seen as a strength of the slab